rossrobino/ovr/apps/docs/src/server/docs/04-helpers.md

 app.add(home); // adds all exports
 ```

-## Properties
+## Other properties

-In addition to the components helpers have a few other useful properties.
+Given the following `Get` helper, a variety of other properties are available to use in addition to the components.

 ```tsx
 const get = new Get("/hello/:name", (c) => <h1>Hello {c.params.name}</h1>);